Lionel Messi scores again, Inter Miami tops Philadelphia 4-1 to make Leagues Cup final - WTOP News

 Led by the rabid supporters group called “Sons of Ben,” the Messi game sold out in less than 10 minutes and the price exploded this week on the secondary market.
 River End seats that normally go for $43 spiked to more than a grand, and the average price of $556 was the highest in Union history.
 An hour or so before the game, tickets in the lower level were still going for $450 and up.

-Outside the stadium, it was Messi Mania for the superstar, who led Argentina to the World Cup title last year and has essentially become a one-man 1992 Dream Team.
+All around the world and especially Tuesday outside the stadium, where it was Messi Mania for the superstar, who led Argentina to the World Cup title last year and has essentially become a one-man 1992 Dream Team.

 Angel Pagan and her family, of Vineland, New Jersey, all wore Messi shirts — even though they are Union season-ticket holders.
 They love Messi so much, their youngest son is named Lionel in his honor.
 She upgraded her tickets for the game to sit closer to the field and said only they were “very, very expensive.”